spatie/googlesearch/README.md

 This package can fetch results from a Google Custom Search Engine.
 It returns an array with searchresults.
 You'll need to know [how to set up a Google Custom Search Engine](https://support.google.com/customsearch/answer/2630963?hl=en).

-Spatie is webdesign agency in Antwerp, Belgium.
+Spatie is a webdesign agency in Antwerp, Belgium.
 You'll find an overview of all our open source projects [on our website](https://spatie.be/opensource).

 ## Laravel compatibility